-Bahá’ís all over the world are commemorating 200 years since the birth of the faith’s founder, Bahá’u’lláh, in 1817.
+Bahá’ís all over the world have been commemorating 200 years since the birth of the faith’s founder, Bahá’u’lláh, in 1817.

-The celebration itself takes place on 21-22 October 2017.
-Schools across the UK have the opportunity to invite visitors from their local Bahá’í community to present assemblies and classroom sessions about Bahá’u’lláh, his life and teachings.
-We also hope that teachers and pupils will feel inspired to research the background to this exciting event, and carry out extension activities, both before and after this date.
+The celebration itself took place on 21-22 October 2017.
+Schools across the UK have been taking the opportunity to invite visitors from their local Bahá’í community to present assemblies and classroom sessions about Bahá’u’lláh, his life and teachings.
+We hope that teachers and pupils will feel inspired to research the background to this exciting event, and carry out extension activities even after the date has passed.

 If you are already in contact with local Bahá’ís, they will be delighted to come into your school.
 Or you can fill in your school’s details on the School Visitors page and we will put you in touch.